-In 2010, the data that was gathered by hospitals and emergency rooms showed there was a spike in heroin-related deaths and car accidents.
+In 2010, data gathered by hospitals and emergency rooms showed there was a spike in heroin-related deaths and car accidents.
 At that time, the medical field did not make a connection between prescription opioids and the increase in heroin use.

-As they dug into the numbers from 2002-2012, however, medical professionals began to realize that many of those who were abusing heroin had prior use of prescription opioids.
-One study of heroin users in an urban area from 2008-09 found that 86% of them had been prescribed opioids before they began abusing heroin.
+However, as they dug into the numbers from 2002-2012, medical professionals began to realize that many of those who were abusing heroin had prior use of prescription opioids.
+One study of heroin users in an urban area from 2008-09 found that 86% of them had been prescribed opioids before abusing heroin.

-This was confounding to researchers because professionals had been previously relying on heroin data from the 1960s.
-That data showed the opposite progression in drug use from heroin to prescription medications rather than the reverse.
+Researchers were confounded because professionals had previously been relying on heroin data from the 1960s.
+The data showed the opposite progression in drug use from heroin to prescription medications rather than the reverse.
 To help heroin users overcome their addiction, many were prescribed opioids.
 In fact, at that time, 80% of patients started with heroin before moving on to prescription opioids.